 This package contains the artifact list, which enables you to trigger the following actions:

 - Integration Content

-New with 1805: Get/deploy integration flow with configuration parameters of “Design” section
+New with 7 July 2018 release: Get/deploy integration flow with configuration parameters of “Design” section.

-New with 1805: Update configuration parameters of integration flow in “Design” section
+New with 7 July 2018 release: Update configuration parameters of integration flow in “Design” section.

 - Log Files